The Goose Girl: Summary

 A widowed queen sends her daughter to a faraway land to marry.
 Accompanying the princess are her magical horse Falada, who can speak, and a waiting maid.
 The queen gives the princess a special charm that will protect her as long as she wears it.

 The princess and her servant travel for a time, and eventually the princess grows thirsty.
 She asks the maid to go and fetch her some water, but the maid simply says: "If you want water, get it for yourself.
 I do not want to be your servant any longer."
 So the princess has to fetch herself water from the nearby stream.
 She wails softly: "What will become of me?"
 The charm answers: "Alas, alas, if your mother knew, her loving heart would break in two."
 After a while, the princess gets thirsty again.
 So she asks her maid once more to get her some water.
 But again the evil servant says, "I will not serve you any longer, no matter what you or your mother say."
-The servant leaves the poor princess to drink from the river by her dainty little hands.
+The servant leaves the poor princess to drink from the river with her dainty little hands.
 When she bends to the water, her charm falls out of her bosom and floats away.

 The maid takes advantage of the princess's vulnerability.
-She orders the princess to change clothes with her and the horses as well.
+She orders the princess to change clothes with her and also exchange their horses.
 She threatens to kill the princess unless she swears never to say a word about this reversal of roles to any living being.
 Sadly, the princess takes the oath.
 The maid servant then rides off on Falada, while the princess has to mount the maid's nag.
-At the palace, the maid poses as princess and the "princess servant" is ordered to guard the geese with a little boy called Conrad.
+At the palace, the maid poses as the princess and the "princess' servant" is ordered to guard the geese with a little boy called Conrad.
 The false bride orders Falada to be killed, as she fears she might talk.
 The real princess hears of this and begs the slaughterer to nail Falada's head above the doorway where she passes with her geese every morning.